-East Region of the Republic of North Macedonia
+East Region of North Macedonia

 The Radovish and Konche regions are characteristic for their supply of mineral, non-metal raw materials, such as quartz and clay.
 Mineral metal raw materials present in Radovish include iron and zinc ore, copper, gold, silver, chrome and uranium, whereas Konche is host to limestone, marble and copper.